muku3011/Learn-Java/MultiThreading/src/main/java/com/topics/thread_creation/Thread.md

 start() method has not been invoked on the Thread instance), the thread is said to be in the new state.
 At this stage, the thread is not yet considered alive.
 Once the start() method is called, the thread is considered alive (even though the run() method may not have actually started executing yet).
-A thread is considered dead (no longer alive) after the run() method completes.
+EagerInitialization thread is considered dead (no longer alive) after the run() method completes.
 The isAlive() method is the best way to determine if a thread has been started but has not yet completed its run() method.
 (Note: The getState() method is very useful for debugging)